Who wants to be a millionaire . . . without answering trivia questions?

-However, if you and your spouse each begin to invest $2,000 annually just five years later, your total savings in the account will be about 38% less!
-Not investing for the first 15 years will reduce your total savings in the account by almost 78%, and skipping the first 25 years will reduce the accumulated savings by approximately 94%.
+However, if you and/or your spouse begin to invest $6,000 annually just five years later, that person’s total savings in the account will be about 34% less!
+Not investing for the first 15 years will reduce your total savings in the account by more than 73%, and skipping the first 25 years will reduce the accumulated savings by almost 92%.

 These figures illustrate the power of compounding and the importance of starting to save early — and consistently — rather than waiting.